Fallen Angels (1995 film): Plot

 The chaotic Chungking Mansions, where the hitman's partner lives, is also home to Ho Chi-mo, a mute ex-convict who lives with his father.
 For work, he breaks into other people's businesses at night and sells their goods and services, often forcibly to unwilling customers.
 He frequently runs into a woman named Charlie, who cries on his shoulder and tells him the same sob story of her ex-boyfriend Johnny leaving her for a girl named Blondie.
-Ho falls for her but she ultimately stands him up, after which he changes his way, beginning a friendship and work relationship with a restaurant manager and starting to film things around him with a video camera.
+Ho falls for her but she ultimately stands him up, after which he changes his ways, beginning a friendship and work relationship with a restaurant manager and starting to film things around him with a video camera.
 His father passes away, and Ho watches the video filmed to remember him.
 He eventually runs into Charlie while masquerading as a business owner.
 She is now a stewardess in a new relationship, and does not acknowledge him.

 Some time later, the partner visits a restaurant, admitting that she has become more cautious and detached following Wong's death.
 Nearby, Ho is beaten up by a local gang.
 Seeing this, she realises that he is feeling the same sense of loss as her.
 They go for a ride on Ho's motorbike.
-He states that he feels a spark even though they will never be friends or confidants, while she comments that she has not been close to a man in ages, and even though it is temporary, she enjoys the warmth he brings in the moment.
+He states that he feels a spark even though they will never be friends or confidants, while she comments that she has not been close to anyone in a while, and even though it is temporary, she enjoys the warmth he brings in the moment.